When to Start Wearing a Postpartum Belly Wrap, by Birth Type

 • Open incision, drainage, or signs of infection

-• Severe diastasis recti without a PT plan
+• Severe diastasis recti without a PT plan.
+See Diastasis Recti and Belly Binding

 • Sharp pain at the incision